Batterii/eslint-config-vurvey/README.md

 ## Publishing
 `npm version` and `npm publish` can be used to publish this package as normal.
 These should be run in the latest `main` branch by someone with write access to the package on NPM.
-When doing so, a `prepublishOnly` script will automatically push the verison number commmit and tag to the GitHub repo.
+When doing so, a `preversion` script will lint the repo and a `prepublishOnly` script will automatically push the verison number commmit and tag to the GitHub repo.

 Note that ESLint configuration changes can have massive effects on other developers and code bases.
 When publishing a new version of this package, a [breaking release][semver] should be made if one or